 You may use the material free of charge.
 Feel free to add the content of your organisation to the poster.

-We do hope for your understanding that providing the tool kit and visual material is the work of many creative individuals and involves time and expenses for EFCNI.
-Therefore we kindly ask you to note the following guidelines for the use of the material.
+Providing the toolkit and graphic material is the work of many creative individuals and involves time and expenses for EFCNI.
+Therefore, we call on you to please note the following rules for the appropriate use of the material: